Exchange Bidding vs Header Bidding: They offer same results then what’s the difference? What should a publisher know? Can you run both? Learn here.

 Exchange Bidding vs. Header Bidding– publishers are bound to be confused about which solution is better for them.
 But learning about the advantages of both can be of help.

 Back in the days, Google had complete control over the ad tech ecosystem.
 Publishers considered Google as the go-to solution for displaying ads on their web pages.
 However, Google’s monopoly was disrupted when header bidding made its way into the market.
 Header bidding helped publishers sell their ad impressions to the highest bidder.
 And advertisers were able to get hold of premium inventories and target audience in a better way.
 A win-win situation.

-In response, Google launched Exchange Bidding.
+In response, Google launched Exchange Bidding (now Open Bidding).
 From the outside, both bidding techniques look the same and try to deliver

 But before that, let’s do a quick recap for both.

 What is Header Bidding?

 Also see this video to know about header bidding wrappers:

 What is Exchange Bidding?

 Exchange Bidding is also an RTB auction but fully managed by Google.
 Google generates a bid request and passes it to Ad Manager for auction.
 Then this bid request is categorized based on visitors’ demographics, ad type, size, and format.
 Depending on the category, the bid request is presented to interested bidders, initiating a server-side auction.
 According to Google, exchange bidding is designed to reduce the complexity of the bidding process for publishers and advertisers.